 Just a little distance away are Dempsey Hill and Gillman Barracks, both old barracks which were inventively repurposed as dining and lifestyle destinations.
 Here, you can find a slew of restaurants, bars and cafes that include Culina for artisanal cuisine, the Mexican Margarita’s and Samy’s for simply a good bowl of curry. [email protected] combines casual dining (read pasta and pizza) and music with art while Colbar, short for Colonial Bar, is also somewhat of an institution in the vicinity, for serving pork chop and cider in rustic surroundings.

 All these combine to provide residents with dining out options that will suit different lifestyles and budgets.

-While it is not the only watering hole in Holland Village itself, others being Baden, Harry’s and Tango’s, Wala Wala is certainly the most iconic.
+While it is not the only watering hole in Holland Village itself, others being Baden, Harry’s and Tango’s, here at 99.co we have picked out Wala Wala, as it is certainly the most iconic.
 Drawing crowds, young and old, locals and foreigners, with tipples amidst a relaxed atmosphere and nightly live music.
 Over at Dempsey Hill, the bars include RedDot Brewhouse, Tawandang Microbrewery and the Wine Company.